Kitware/vivia/Documentation/User Manuals/vsPlay.rst

 :icon:`playback-skip-backward` Jump to Start
   Jumps the video (temporally) to the start time of the selected track.
-If :action:`view-track Focus on Target` is checked, the video view is also centered on the track's start position.
+If :action:`view-zoom-target Focus on Target` is checked, the video view is also centered on the track's start position.

 :icon:`playback-skip-forward` Jump to End
   Jumps the video (temporally) to the end time of the selected track.
-If :action:`view-track Focus on Target` is checked, the video view is also centered on the track's end position.
+If :action:`view-zoom-target Focus on Target` is checked, the video view is also centered on the track's end position.

 ..
 TODO: document track start/stop following actions